Essential Eligibility Criteria

 • Sign a waiver.

-I can accommodate youth, visual/audial considerations, and other unique circumstances—contact me ahead of time so that we can make a plan!
+I welcome opportunities to accommodate youth, visual/auditory considerations, and other unique circumstances—contact me ahead of time so that we can make a plan!

 Packraft Safety & Rescue